Choose your country and language:

 - Wearing a mask is mandatory for every person when in a public place, excluding a child under the age of six years.

 - The 33 land border posts that have been closed throughout this period will remain closed, while the other 20 will remain open.

 - Only five airports will be open for international travel with standard infection control measures.
-This includes Cape Town International Airport.
+This includes: Johannesburg O.R Tambo International Airport; Lanseria International Airport; Cape Town International Airport, Durban King Shaka International Airport and Kruger Mpumalanga International Airport.

-- Travellers will need to comply with local health protocols whilst in South Africa;
+- Travellers are required to comply with local health protocols whilst in South Africa.

 - If a traveller presents symptoms, they will be sent to a government quarantine facility nearest to port of entry for 10 days.
 There is also an option for self-isolation at the traveller's own cost, however they will be heavily monitored by the Department of Health.